Frequently Asked Questions

 Your wide screen projector has a 16x9 LCD panel or DLP chip inside of it creating the image you see.
 Since the 1950s, Hollywood has been shooting film in various "widescreen" formats.
 The aspect ratio of the widescreen DVD or VHS tape you are watching will vary depending on the camera used to film the picture.

-Click here for a list of DVD movie aspect ratios from the Internet Movie Database.
+Click here for a list of 2.35:1 wide-screen movie aspect ratios from the Internet Movie Database.

 I am experiencing an awful lot of 'noise' in my projected image.
 It is primarily noticeable in darker movie scenes.
 I have changed my DVD player and my cabling.
 What else could it be?A: